 Zach O’Donnell, the son of science teachers in Chicago, has been an educator since 2006.
 He has a science teaching certificate from San Francisco State University, a certificate in Ecological Horticulture from UC Santa Cruz’s Center for Agroecology and Sustainable Food Systems, and a B.S. in Biology from Saint Louis University.
 Before joining ESYNOLA, Zach lived in Mozambique where he worked as a field agronomist.
 Using gardens as educational spaces combines Zach’s passions for science, growing food, education, and playing in the dirt.
 When he’s not teaching garden classes or laying under trees and looking up, he is probably going for a very long run.

-Lead Garden Educator, Wheatley
+Lead Garden Teacher, Wheatley

 Liliana Marisol Tabora has lived in New Orleans her entire life, though she was born in San Pedro Sula, Honduras.
 Coming from a family of flower enthusiasts, Liliana could often be found in the garden as a child, smelling roses, photographing flowers with her father’s camera, and drinking from the hose.
 After planting 300 seeds for a backyard project in 2021, she became an avid gardener, cultivating plants whenever and wherever possible.
 Liliana is passionate about teaching students to respect the natural world.
 She loves seeing the wonder and curiosity on their faces when out in the garden, and hearing their enthusiasm about nature gives her hope for the planet’s future.
 Gardening provides a therapeutic escape for Liliana and her students, soothing the mind, body, and spirit.
 In her free time, Liliana enjoys painting flowers, cooking vegan food, and petting dogs – including asking to pet other people’s dogs!